Proposal for creating spatial superposition of a large mass in a RF trap: Introduction

 We are particularly interested in levitated systems, since they are less connected to the environment and have potential for detecting superpositions of the gravitational field.
-There are several platforms that work towards realising macroscopic quantum superpositions, such as in optical trapped nanoparticles or diamagnetically levitated systems.
-The first one has proven successful for atomic and nanoparticles and in terms of cooling~\cite{delic2020cooling,gonzalez2021levitodynamics} but suffers a lot of decoherence due to heating from the trapping laser field.
+There are several platforms that work towards realising macroscopic quantum superpositions, such as in optically trapped nanoparticles, diamagnetically levitated systems and free-fall experiments.
+The first one has proven successful for atomic and nanoparticles in terms of cooling~\cite{delic2020cooling,gonzalez2021levitodynamics} but suffers a lot of decoherence due to heating from the trapping laser field.
 In diamagnetically levitated spin-based platforms~\cite{margalit2021realization,Bose:2025qns}, good spin manipulation and readout have been achieved~\cite{Walsworth2020}.
+Protocols for creating superpositions in these different platforms can vary as well.
+Near-field interferometry has recently improved their macroscopicity, see Ref.~\cite{pedalino2025probing}, with promises of increasing the macroscopicity further.